So you’re thinking about buying your first piece of real estate? Congratulations!

 Now that you’re prepared, it’s time to be vigilant and proactive.
 Avoid predatory lenders and do your interest rate homework.
 Check out a rate sheet from the bank or lender that you’re being quoted from.
 Ask what the interest rate adjustments are.
 Ask if the loan carries a prepayment penalty and for how long?
 Get all the facts before you sign anything.
 And once you like it, lock it!

 With all this preparation behind you, the loan flow will be a comfortable process with few surprises.
-It might not be perfect, but if you follow these rules you will definitely save money and reduce stress!
+It might not be perfect, but if you follow these rules you should save some money and reduce stress!

 Let’s review key tips for first-time home buyers in a condensed format: